-The financial outlook for 2021/22 and future years is extremely uncertain and will be affected by:
+Our financial strategy recognises the financial outlook for 2022/23 and future years is uncertain and will be affected by:

 - decisions the Government makes in the next Spending Review, which will determine the level of funding for individual Government departments, including the Home Office which allocates funding to Fire and Rescue Authorities; - proposed changes to the national funding formula used to distribute Government funding to Fire and Rescue Authorities.
-In 2020/21 the Authority will receive £12.758m of funding under these arrangements.
-This makes up 47% of the Authority's resources, therefore the arrangements the Government implements in 2021/22 will be critical for the Authority; - the proposed increase in Business Rates income retained by Local Authorities and Fire and Rescue Authorities from 50% to 75%; - the level of future Council Tax referendum limits set by the Government; - the level of pay awards and the outcome of national negotiations regarding 'broadening the role' of firefighter and how the costs of any proposed changes are funded; - funding arrangements for the nationally determined increase in employers pension contributions for fire fighters implemented in April 2019, which increases the Authority's recurring costs by approximately £1.544m.
-In 2020/21 the Government has provided a one off grant to fund the majority of these costs and indicated that the grant may be phased out over three years commencing 2021/22.
+In 2021/22 the Authority will receive £12.787m of funding under these arrangements.
+This makes up 47% of the Authority's recurring resources, therefore the arrangements the Government implements in 2022/23 will be critical for the Authority; - the proposed increase in Business Rates income retained by Local Authorities and Fire and Rescue Authorities from 50% to 75%; - the level of future Council Tax referendum limits set by the Government; - the level of pay awards and the outcome of national negotiations regarding 'broadening the role' of firefighters and how the costs of any proposed changes are funded; - the impact of mainstreaming the specific pension grant of £1.409m provided to fund the nationally determined increase in employers pension contributions for fire fighters implemented in April 2019.
+There is a risk that mainstreaming of this grant may result in a reduction in the specific grant currently allocated.

-In response to the financial uncertainties and risks facing the Authority a Budget Support Fund of £4.533m has been allocated to help manage these risks.
+Our financial strategy recognises the actual deficits may be higher than forecast.
+In response to the financial uncertainties and risks facing the Authority a Budget Support Fund of £5.629m has been allocated to help manage these risks.
 The Authority recognises that using one off funding is not a permanent solution to address recurring cuts in Government Funding or recurring expenditure pressures.
-However, as the position in relation to funding for 2021/22 may not be known until late in 2020, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.
+However, as the position in relation to funding for 2022/23 may not be known until late in 2021, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.

-The Authority has forecast a range of planning assumptions for 2021/22 to 2022/23 and instructed the Chief Fire Officer to develop a contingency savings plan to set out the impact of delivering further budget reductions of between £0.446m and £2.717m by the start of financial year 2022/23.
-These reductions equate to between 1.6% and 10% of the 2020/21 budget.
+The Authority has forecast a range of planning assumptions for 2022/23 and 2023/24 and instructed the Chief Fire Officer to develop a contingency plan to address forecast deficits of \pounds 0.577m in 2022/23 and \pounds 0.198m in 2023/24.
+Cumulatively these reductions equate to 2.7% of the budget.